emqx/blog/en/202007/develop-emqx-plugin-using-python.md

 ## Advanced development

-Currently, the EMQ X Python extension SDK is open source, if you have higher requirements for the controllability and performance or you need to use the running environment of Python 2.7, welcome to contribute code or develop based on original examples.
+Currently, the EMQX Python extension SDK is open source, if you have higher requirements for the controllability and performance or you need to use the running environment of Python 2.7, welcome to contribute code or develop based on original examples.

 - Code repository: [emqx-extension-python-sdk](https://github.com/emqx/emqx-extension-python-sdk)
 - You can refer to this example to wrap: [emqx-extension-hook main.py](https://github.com/emqx/emqx-extension-hook/blob/master/test/scripts/main.py)